ahungry/insectarium/README.md

 lein deps
 ```

+## Customizing your setup

+Please see `conf/default-rc` as your starting point.

+Each available provider will have a top level key to define their
+config (I may add simultaneous provider support soon, so you can view
+tickets from many sources in one centralized area).

+You can choose which provider by setting the key appropriately.

+You can add your own settings and keep them out of this repository
+directory by copying the defaults to your
+`XDG_CONFIG_HOME/insectarium/insectariumrc` or `~/.insectariumrc`
+files.

-## For Jira
+### For Jira

+See the file `conf/default-rc` for detailed setup instructions.

-First off, you will need to ensure you have some type of
+You will need to ensure you have some type of authentication (a jira
-authentication (a jira Oauth rest token, or, much easier - just copy
+API token, or, much easier - just copy your Jira cookie out of a
-your Jira cookie out of a browser session and put in a file
-Insectarium can load, such as: `/tmp/insectarium-jira-token.txt`).
+browser session and put in a file Insectarium can load, such as:

-This will work in all Jira use cases and is in general easier to set
+`/tmp/insectarium-jira-token.txt`), this will work in all Jira use
+cases and is in general easier to set up / prepare than the token
-up / prepare than the Oauth based flow (but note, it would be less
+based flow (but note, it would be less secure if this file were
-secure if this file were compromised in some way, so use at your own risk).
+compromised in some way, so use at your own risk).

 If you choose to, the file would end up looking similar to this: